MSCHF/aws-ec2-node-npm-setup/README.md

   `alias sudo='sudo env PATH=$PATH:$NVM_BIN'`

 ## Installing git

 Simply run `sudo yum install git`.

+## Caching Git credentials

+Run the following: `git config --global credential.helper 'cache --timeout=99999'`.

+This should allow you to push or pull without continuously entering your credentials.

 ## Steps to Add SSL to your EC2 Instance